-Richard is retired and now feels he has more time to commit to being a Public Governor.
+Richard is retired and now feels he has more time to commit to being a governor.
 He stated the role is valuable, rewarding and is part of the essential business of providing, effective, sustainable care and even more demanding services for patients within our community.

-Totally mindful of complying to NHSI’s criteria, having served over 9 years as a Public Governor to my local Mental Health NHS Trust in the past, he finds it important that comments, feedback and requests from service users in the Constituency are relayed to the Trust to be actioned in a positive manner.
+Totally mindful of complying to NHSIs criteria, having served over nine years as a Public Governor to his local Mental Health NHS Trust in the past, Richard finds it important that comments, feedback and requests from service users in the constituency are relayed to the Trust to be actioned in a positive manner.

 Over 40 years of Local Government involvement, National Park and 15 years with the Ambulance Service has given him a wide experience and knowledge of both clinical and mental health challenges on a day to day basis affecting our vast Constituency/Trust area.

 Stephen has been the Governor for Whitby and Esk Valley for 5 years.
 During that time he has endeavoured to work with the Trust after the merger, to enhance community and hospital services both at Whitby and Scarborough.

 Significant improvements have taken place at Scarborough Hospital with a new modern ward, department upgrades and car parking.
 He feels York Trust have worked very hard to develop the efficiency of community services in Whitby and the Esk Valley before the transfer to NHS Humber trust.

 Stephen worked initially in printing technology, post university in Liverpool , he did physiological research into hormonal control of gastric secretion.